 - Don’t assume that a rail pass in the best option.
 Price out how expensive it would be to get point-to-point tickets versus a rail pass.

 - Don’t stand in line for a ticket.
 Either book online in advance (best bet) or use a kiosk at the train station.
 There are two main train companies in Italy: Italo (a private company with fewer routes) and Trenitalia (the state-run system that has trains reaching all over Italy).

 - Don’t turn up too early to train stations (unless you have lounge access).
 Train travel is not like air, you don’t need to be there well in advance of departure—if you already have purchased your tickets and reserved your seat.
 The train won’t be listed on the departure board until about 20 minutes before it leaves (sometimes much less).
 Even with security screening, you shouldn’t need to be there too far in advance.
 If you have lounge access though, then it’s a whole other story—enjoy the luxury.

 I highly endorse train travel in Italy…and much of Europe for that matter.
 If you want to try to navigate the rail systems on your own, then I suggest looking at my blog on the subject.
-If you would like an easier time of it, I recommend purchasing your tickets through ItaliaRail.
 Happy travels!

 Like what you just read?
 You can support me by following my blog and leaving comments–I love to hear from my readers.
 Amy

 Disclosure: Roaming Historian may derive revenue from affiliate links and other sources, which helps offset the costs of bringing you the information we do.
 The blogs and reviews posted on this website are of our own opinion though.